 Mr. Fred E. Williams Jr. is the inventor of the Williams Cross-Flow Turbine and has been awarded three US Patents related to Hydrokinetic Technology.
 Mr. Williams holds a degree in Mathematics from Dillard University in New Orleans, LA, and a Masters in Communications Electronics from the United States Air Force.
 Fred is also a Sport Pilot and attended Undergraduate Pilot Training through the USAF

-Mr. Asad is a recognized leader in the renewable energy, environmental finance, and related industries.
+Mr. Collidge-Asad is a recognized leader in the renewable energy, environmental finance, and related industries.
 He has extensive leadership, investment, strategy, and governance experience with diverse private, public and multinational organizations in the U.S. and globally.
 Most recently, he has led teams delivering innovative project development, technology, and financing solutions to resolve complex challenges across energy, environment, the CRE industry, and ventures at the intersection of technology and real assets.
-Mr. Asad’s prior experience as a Senior Officer with the World Bank Group includes leadership and core team roles for a multi-billion dollar portfolio of complex investments involving integrated infrastructure and property development, climate related investment funds, renewable energy and biodiversity programs, and microfinance.
-Additionally, Mr. Asad has co-founded or played key roles for start-up and early stage entities that he helped develop into multi-million dollar organizations.
+Mr. Collidge-Asad’s prior experience as a Senior Officer with the World Bank Group includes leadership and core team roles for a multi-billion dollar portfolio of complex investments involving integrated infrastructure and property development, climate related investment funds, renewable energy and biodiversity programs, and microfinance.
+Additionally, Mr. Collidge-Asad has co-founded or played key roles for start-up and early stage entities that he helped develop into multi-million dollar organizations.
 He has completed a Harvard B-School Executive Management program, and holds a JD and MBA from the University of Maryland.
 He is multilingual: English, Spanish, Portuguese, and others.